wangkang85/brain-dump/principles.md

 - Phenomenal growth only happens to very few companies.
 Thus, the secret of investment is to find places where it's safe and wise to non-diversify.
 - Highly rewarding opportunities generally arise when people haven't noticed a big breakthrough yet, which often lies in the shift from Early Adopter to Early Majority.
 - Limit the exposure of each asset by Kelly criterion.
-- The sole point of hedging is to make sure that part of the portfolio can be disposed without a loss at any given point.
+- You can’t hedge, but you can diversify.
-- Assets whose potential return is bounded but potential loss is unbounded should be avoided at all costs.
+- Assets whose potential return is bounded but potential loss is unbounded (i.e., concave) should be avoided at all costs.
 - Don't try to time the market.
 Instead, set an upper bound for the price and keep buying in a fixed schedule.
-- Stay aware of the disposition effect; good or bad outcomes generally get extremized, which is driven by human nature and enabled by derivatives.
+- Stay aware of the reflexivity: good or bad outcomes will get intensified, driven by human nature and enabled by derivatives.
+- Feedback loops matter: a company that has established a close feedback loop has the potential of exponential growth.

 Business Principles
 - Define the company by its mission, which is ultimately satisfying a demand of the society.
-- The demand is long-lasting or everlasting.
+- The demand must be long-lasting or everlasting.
-- The demand aligns with mainstream values of human society.
+- The demand must align with mainstream values of human society.
-- The demand is large or even infinite.
+- The demand must be large or even infinite.
+- A successful company must form its virtuous cycle, which starts from establishing a closed feedback loop.
+- Once a positive feedback loop is discovered, focus on the first cause, the step which we have the most control on.
 - Adopt different strategies at different stages over the path of company growth.
-- Accept and embrace the seemingly chaos, as long as the goal is highly aligned.
+- Accept and embrace the seemingly chaos, as long as everyone is clear about the goal.
 - Dream big and pivot as necessary.
 - Focus on the true essence of the product - get three key features very very right and forget about everything else.
 - An effective competitive strategy is a strategy that your competitor can't react to, due to either incapability or not congruent with its core competence.